xele0n/PhishingEmailChecker/README.md

 - Language patterns

 ## Dataset
 The model is trained on the "Phishing Email Dataset" from Kaggle, which contains thousands of labeled phishing and legitimate emails.
+It takes a while to train, I am yet to optimise it.